 Imagine how much less fun New Year would be if you had to do your taxes at the same time?
 Boo!

 Thankfully the Australian financial year ends June 30.
-We send your private health info for tax purposes to your tax agent in the second week of July (you can also get your statement on your Online Member Services account).
+We send your tax statements to the ATO for the financial year in the second week of July, so you can get cracking on your tax return then.

 Your hospital cover info now automatically populates on your tax return

 To make tax time easier, health funds now send all your health insurance info for tax purposes to the ATO for you.
 If you do your tax online or through an accountant, your info will be ready for you there.
 You don’t need to do anything.

 You can access your tax statements at any time from Online Member Services.
 Navigate to peoplecare.com.au/oms → Details → Statements → Select person → Select Tax Statement.

 Alternatively, you can call or email us this time next year and we’ll send it to you.

 This statement shows the total amount you’ve paid for health insurance this financial year (along with any Australian Government Rebate that you’ve received as a reduced premium).